qiskit-community/ffsim/_sources/install.md.txt

 docker compose up
 ```

-Depending on your system configuration, you may need to type `sudo` before the `docker` command.
+Depending on your system configuration, you may need to type `sudo` before each `docker` command.

 Once the container is running, navigate to <http://localhost:58888> in a web browser to access the Jupyter Notebook interface.